 Descriptive and inferential statistics; frequency distributions; graphical techniques; measure of central tendency and of dispersion; probability regression correlation, analysis of count data, analysis of variance.
-Credit will not be granted for both Math 260 and (Bus Adm 215, 216, or 217).
-P: Math 101 with at least a C grade or Math Placement of Math 101/260 or greater.
-Credit will not be granted for both Math 260 and (Bus Adm 215, 216, or 217). or 217).
+Credit will not be granted for both Math 260 and Bus Adm 216.
+P: Math 101 with at least a C grade or WPT-MFND score >465 and WPT-AALG score >525 Fall and Spring.